We are currently supporting the following projects

 Family help in Addis Ababa

-This project was founded in 2005 by the Addis Hiwot Kinderhilfe e.V. association, Berlin, in cooperation with a local association in Addis Ababa.
-The aim is to support primarily single mothers, but also young families.
-They receive financial help for one of their children, including school uniforms and school supplies.
-A local social worker first checks whether the mothers - if necessary after attending a free seminar - are in a position to take the initiative in projects of their choice in addition to the support (help for self-help).
-For this purpose, they receive interest-free micro-loans, which they have to pay back within two years through monitored monthly payments into a savings account, whereby they also learn to save money.
+As a reminder: The project was founded in 2005 by the aforementioned association in cooperation with a local association in Addis Ababa.
+The goal was primarily to support single mothers, but also young families.
+They receive financial assistance for one of their children, including a school uniform and school supplies.
+First, a local social worker assesses whether the mothers—possibly after participating in a free seminar—are capable of taking the initiative in projects of their choice in addition to receiving support (helping people help themselves).
+To this end, they receive interest-free microloans, which they must repay within two years through monitored monthly deposits into a savings account, thereby also learning to save money.